IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_syllabus.md

 * Be on Time.
 Tardiness will affect your grade.
 For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent
 * Contact the professor IN ADVANCE if you will not be in class (in person or by email is preferred).

-#### Your final grade will be based on a synsenior projects of quantitative & qualitative rubrics:
+#### Your final grade will be based on a synthesis of quantitative & qualitative rubrics:

 ##### Quantitative Grading Overview